Falling Out of Love—and What to Do About It!

 Are you cultivating a healthy and loving bond or are you saying and doing things that increase the distance between you?

-How to Be More Mindful to Build a Healthy Relationship
+How to Be More Mindful and Build a Loving Relationship

 LOVE ACTION #1: Greet your partner like you're happy to see them!